 |Product Profile score||Interaction 1||Interaction 2||Interaction 3||Interaction 4||Interaction 5|

-If you were to use out of the box Where Contact Has Matched Pattern Card condition for personalization or segmentation to show different message for a contact matching Product B Awareness Stage you condition will always be True even when contact progressed to the Action Stage pattern match.
+If you were to use out of the box Where Contact Has Matched Pattern Card condition for segmentation to show different message for a contact matching Product B Awareness Stage you condition will always be True even when contact progressed to the Action Stage pattern match.
 Same issue will apply if you try to evaluate pattern match in the Marketing Automation plan definition (entry condition or custom listener).

 So we get to a point where a custom condition has to be created.